The Print and Publications team produces high-quality printed materials that support Oberlin’s mission and identity.

 Visual Identity: Logos

 Oberlin College has one logo that should be used for all arts and sciences and conservatory communications.
-When reproducing the Oberlin logo, please use these official, high-resolution files:
+When reproducing the Oberlin logo, use the official, high-resolution files below.
+Note that the use of Oberlin’s logo is reserved for official college and conservatory communications only.
+For personal or other use of Oberlin’s logo, permission must be obtained.
+Please email your request to email@example.com .

 Visual Style Guide